Memorable quotes from Gerry Adams’ defamation trial against the BBC

-Here are some of the memorable quotes from the high-profile trial at Dublin High Court :
+Here are some of the memorable quotes from the high-profile trial at Dublin High Court (read today’s verdict here):

 “I do think the IRA was a legitimate response to what was happening at the time.
 That’s not to say that everything they did was legitimate.”